 London is one of the most popular cities in the world for tourists with over 19 million people visiting the British capital in 2016.
-However, given the large size of London, one of the most challenging issues for visitors is determining what is the best area to stay in London for tourists.
+However, given the large size of London, one of the most challenging issues for all travellers and especially first-time visitors is determining what is the best area to stay in London for tourists.
 Each London neighbourhood can provide travellers with a completely different experience of the city.

 Best Place To Stay in London For Sightseeing – Belgravia, Kensington or Knightsbridge

-If it’s your first time visiting London and the primary aim of your trip is to see all the major sites and visit the world famous museums then you might as well stay as close as possible to them!
+If you’re wondering where to stay in London for your first time visiting and the primary aim of your trip is to see all the major sites and visit the world-famous museums then you might as well stay as close as possible to them!
 All three of Belgravia, Kensington and Knightsbridge are located in West London and are only minutes walk from some of London’s most famous landmarks including Buckingham Palace, Big Ben and Westminister Abbey.

 Best Place To Stay in London For Shopping – Soho